danasugu/danasugu/README.md

 - 🐬 I'm daily learning more about Web3 & BlockChain
 - 🌱 I'm a passionate Udemy learner
-- ☀️ I'm also working with React Native and Kotlin
 - 📚 I love reading
 - 🔋 Riding my bike is the best way to relax